 Spencer Perceval is the only British Prime Minister in history to have ever been assassinated.
-He was shot in May 1812 while on his way to a meeting in the House of Commons by a man with a grudge against the government.
-Several radical groups formed in the early 19th century intent on overthrowing the government.
+He was shot in May 1812 by a man with a grudge against the government while on his way to a meeting in the House of Commons.
+Several radical groups formed in the early 19th century, intent on overthrowing the government.
 One group known as the Spenceans planned to assassinate several members of the government in Grosvenor Square in February 1820.
 They rented a stable in nearby Cato Street as their base but were arrested there by police who had infiltrated their operation.

 During the 18th century gentlemen often met to socialize or undertake business in coffee-houses, with those of a particular interest meeting at certain venues.
 It was in coffee houses that stocks such as those of the East India Company and Bank of England were traded until the establishment of London’s first dedicated stock exchange building in 1802 at Capel Court.

 Until the early 19th century the only art collection accessible to a limited section of the public was that at the Foundling Hospital.
 England’s first public art gallery was created when a London-based collector bequeathed his collection to Dulwich College.
 Sir John Soane designed the building, in which the collection remains at Dulwich Village.
-Yet there was still no national art collection until George IV persuaded the government to spend fifty seven thousand pounds to purchase thirty eight paintings from the collection of the financier John Julius Angerstein, including works by Raphael and Rembrandt.
-The old Royal Mews near Charing Cross was selected as the site for a gallery in which to house the collection as well as the Royal Academy.
-A new building was created and the National Gallery was completed in 1838.
+Yet there was still no national art collection until George IV persuaded the government to spend £57,000 to purchase thirty-eight paintings from the collection of the financier John Julius Angerstein, including works by Raphael and Rembrandt.
+The old Royal Mews near Charing Cross was selected as the site for a gallery in which to house the collection and the Royal Academy.
+A new building was created, and the National Gallery was completed in 1838.

 The Bethlehem Hospital for the insane moved from Moorfields, where it had been located since the late 17th century, to a new site at Lambeth in 1811.
 It remained there until the mid-20th century and the building later became the Imperial War Museum.